Move 178 passengers through one aisle. Tune the sequence, preserve groups, and compete against 1,000 canonical seeds.

 Bin conflicts are tracked in the event log as bin_conflict events.
 Back-to-front boarding tends to cause more bin contention because rear passengers fill up rear bins, forcing later passengers to walk further.

-row (1-30) — Row numberseat ("A"-"F") — Seat letterseatIdx (0-5) — Seat index (A=0, F=5)isWindowSeat (bool) — Seats A and FisMiddleSeat (bool) — Seats B and EisAisleSeat (bool) — Seats C and DisExitRow (bool) — Rows 14-16isBulkhead (bool) — Row 1type (string) — STD, BUS, ELD, CHD, WCHR, BAGspeed (0.24-1.44) — Walking speed multiplierluggageTime (1-10) — Base ticks to stow luggagegroupId (int|null) — Group identifiergroupSize (1-3) — Number in groupisGroupLeader (bool) — Primary travelergroupMemberIds (int[]) — Other member IDsUse these as starting points or benchmarks.
-Select them from the dropdown to see their code:
+row (1-30) — Row numberseat ("A"-"F") — Seat letterseatIdx (0-5) — Seat index (A=0, F=5)isWindowSeat (bool) — Seats A and FisMiddleSeat (bool) — Seats B and EisAisleSeat (bool) — Seats C and DisExitRow (bool) — Rows 14-16isBulkhead (bool) — Row 1id (int) — Unique passenger identifiertype (string) — STD, BUS, ELD, CHD, WCHR, BAGtypeFull (string) — Full type name (e.g. "STANDARD")speed (0.24-1.44) — Walking speed multiplierluggageTime (1-10) — Base ticks to stow luggagecolor (string) — Hex color for passenger typegroupId (int|null) — Group identifiergroupSize (1-3) — Number in groupisGroupLeader (bool) — Primary travelergroupMemberIds (int[]) — Other member IDsMath.random() and rand() are seeded per simulation.Date.now() and performance.now() use a tick-based clock (tick * 1000ms).Function/eval, crypto randomness, and Node globals (process/require) are disabled.console.log()/warn()/error() appears in the Event Log as USR entries.Your algorithm has access to an aircraft variable with information about the full aircraft layout, including which seats are vacant:

 Baseline random ordering.
 Surprisingly not terrible!
 Averages ~450-500 ticks.